andybyers21/python_files/README.md

 Real simple.
 Takes a user input and tells you whether it's odd or even.

+## divisors.py

+Asks the user for a number and then prints out a list of all the divisors of that number.

 ## hola.py

 A tkinter phrase generator that will say hello to you in 30 different languages.